scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 Now, everyone (whether it’s a user or some other stakeholder), can independently verify that this node’s identity is linked to an enclave.
-When Dapp users request a computation task, they can run through the list on-chain and verify that all workers are legit, and cache a whitelist of these.
+When Dapp users request a computation task, they can run through the list on-chain and verify that all workers are legitimate, and cache a whitelist of these.
 Workers will be able to perform the same verification in future releases.